 Dr. Ahmadreza Djalali is a scholar of disaster medicine who has been wrongfully convicted and sentenced to death.
-Iranian authorities recently put Dr. Djalali into solitary confinement and are preparing to carry out his death sentence at any moment.
 Dr. Djalali is an Iranian-born resident of Sweden, who teaches at universities in Italy and Belgium, and whose work involves frequent international scientific collaboration.
-Since his arrest in April 2016, Dr. Djalali has been refused medical care despite rapidly deteriorating health.
+Since his arrest in April 2016, Dr. Djalali has been refused medical care despite his rapidly deteriorating health.
 On May 4, 2022, it was reported that Iranian authorities are preparing to carry out Dr. Djalali’s execution on May 21.
 Read more.

 While visiting Iran in April 2016 to participate in a series of workshops hosted by universities in Tehran and Shiraz, authorities arrested Dr. Djalali for “collaboration with hostile governments” and “acting against national security.”
 Dr. Djalali was subsequently detained in Evin Prison and intermittently held in solitary confinement.On October 21, 2017, Dr. Djalali was convicted and sentenced to death on a charge of “corruption on earth” (ifsad fil-arz).
 The charge reportedly relates to allegations that Dr. Djalali had provided intelligence to the Israeli authorities.
 The government has disclosed no evidentiary basis for these allegations, and Dr. Djalali has disputed them, asserting that his ties to the international academic community are the bases of his prosecution.